 Beyond that, there's not a lot that marks out the LG G6 from the rest of the competition – and that's a pretty good thing.

 Having used the LG G6 for a couple of weeks, it's easy to see that this is a 'grown-up' handset from the South Korean brand.
-It just feels nicer in the hand, more solid and refined, and I really haven't missed anything from the LG G5 at all.
+It just feels nicer in the hand, more solid and refined, and we really haven't missed anything from the LG G5 at all.

-It’s interesting that some early reviews of this preview build have called the LG G6 a 'return to form' - apart from perhaps the LG G2, the brand hasn’t had a stellar flagship device for years.
+It’s interesting that some reviews have called the LG G6 a 'return to form' - apart from perhaps the LG G2, the brand hasn’t had a stellar flagship device for years.
 Rather, it feels more like a ‘finally understanding what users actually want in a phone’.

 The LG G6 is covered in a mix of glass and metal, with two sheets of Gorilla Glass (although weirdly it's Gorilla Glass 5 on the rear, but only the much older Gorilla Glass 3 on the front) framed with a rim of aluminum.

-What's most impressive is how little bezel there is on this phone – we're expecting the same kind of design from Samsung on the Galaxy S8, but the narrow bezels have been shrunken top and bottom to create an impressive effect when you turn the phone on.
+What's most impressive is how little bezel there is on this phone – we've now seen the same kind of design from Samsung on the Galaxy S8, but the narrow bezels have been shrunken top and bottom to create an impressive effect when you turn the phone on.

-Anyone aware of the LG G5's design will be surprised by the way of just how… normal this phone looks.
+Anyone aware of the LG G5's design will be surprised by just how… normal this phone looks.
 Gone is the dull plastic back of the LG G3, the odd leather of the G4 or the come-apart design of last year’s phone – the LG G6 is smooth and classy all the way around.